MAI-Lab-West-China-Hospital/LaMIM/README.md

 # Large Medical Image Foundation Model (LaMIM)
 ## Model Overview
-This repository provides self-supervised pre-trained vision transformer autoencoder (ViTAutoEnc) for multi-contrast brain MRI.
+This repository provides self-supervised pre-trained vision transformer autoencoder (ViTAutoEnc), which was trained on 57,000 brain enhanced MRI scans, for multi-contrast brain MRI.
 The training process is illustrated below
 ![workflow](workflow.png)
 Two mask schemes are used: mask block size 16*16*16 with 86 blocks (A); mask block size 4*4*4 with 6000 blocks (B)
 ![dropout_scheme](dropout_scheme.png)